 "But you said it has to be an OLYMPIAN!
-He isn't even a god sister!
-Leave him out of this, hasn't he has lost enough already?"
+He isn't even a god, sister!
+Leave him out of this – hasn't he lost enough already?"
 Poseidon pleaded desperately, such was his love for his sons that he was even ready to abandon his pride and beg like a mere mortal to save Percy.

-"Do not twist my words Poseidon, I only mentioned an Olympian daughter of my husband, besides that: even if he is not an Olympian yet I am pretty sure that he would become one eventually, after all, he has saved the world two times already, has he not?
-I think he is far more deserving of being in this council than my husband's drunk bastard over there." she hissed in anger as Dionysus fell out of his throne at harsh the insult.
+"Do not twist my words, Poseidon.
+I only mentioned an Olympian daughter of my husband.
+Besides that, even if he isn't an Olympian yet, I'm pretty sure he would become one eventually.
+After all, he has saved the world twice already, has he not?
+I think he is far more deserving of being in this council than my husband's drunk bastard over there."
+Hera hissed in anger as Dionysus fell off his throne at the harsh insult.

 But before the sea God could reply, Aphrodite shot up from her throne and cried, "But it cannot be Percy Hera!
 A perfect male like him should not be condemned to a loveless marriage!
 This is a mockery of my domain."

-"It has to be Percy OR I WILL KILL THE OTHER IDIOT MYSELF!"
-Artemis explode in bitterness, in her opinion Triton was no better than the rest of the male pigs meandering around on Earth, the few times she had come across the immortal heir of Poseidon, she had always left thoroughly disgusted by his boastful and materialistic nature, those were some of the traits that were missing in Perseus, the famed demigod was the exact opposite of his half brother, he was loyal, humble, kind and pretty much everything that Triton was not.
+"It has to be Percy, OR I WILL KILL THE OTHER ONE MYSELF!"
+Artemis exploded in bitterness.
+Triton was no better than any other conceited and materialistic man on Earth.
+The few times she had encountered the immortal son of Poseidon, she had always been disgusted by his boastful nature.
+In contrast, Percy was the complete opposite – loyal, humble, kind, and everything that Triton was not.